vignettes/visStatistics.Rmd

 .

-character strings naming columns of the data.frame
+must be character strings naming columns in

 ,